Homotopy coherent structures: Homotopy coherent algebra

 \begin{prop}[{\cite[\S 3]{CP-maps}}] Given a homotopy coherent map $f \colon F \to G$ of homotopy coherent diagrams $F,G \colon \gC\cA \to \eS$ in a locally Kan simplicial category and a family of homotopies $f_a \simeq g_a \colon Fa \to Ga$ for all $a \in \cA$, there is a homotopy coherent map $g \colon F \to G$ extending these component maps together with a coherent homotopy of homotopy coherent maps $H \colon \gC(\cA\times [2]) \to \eS$. \end{prop} \begin{proof} The argument is analogous to the previous inductive one solving the lifting problems:

 \end{proof}

-\part{Homotopy coherent algebra}
+\section{Homotopy coherent algebra}

-In \S\ref{sec:nerve}, we learned that if $\cA$ is a category, then its nerve defines the shape of a homotopy coherent diagram taking values in a quasi-category.
-Today we will extend this principle, to argue that if $\mathbb{A}$ is a 2-category, then its ``local nerve'' (taking the nerve of the hom-categories to produce a simplicial category) defines the shape of homotopy coherent categorical structure in a quasi-categorically enriched category --- at least in the case where the local nerve of $\mathbb{A}$ happens to be a simplicial computad.
+In \S\ref{sec:nerve}, we saw that the nerve of a 1-category $\cA$ defines the shape of a homotopy coherent diagram taking values in a quasi-category.
+In this final part, we will extend this principle, to argue that if $\mathbb{A}$ is a 2-category, then its ``local nerve'' (taking the nerve of the hom-categories to produce a simplicial category) defines the shape of homotopy coherent categorical structure in a quasi-categorically enriched category --- at least in the case where the local nerve of $\mathbb{A}$ happens to be a simplicial computad.
 We will pursue this line of thought in two particular examples, where $\mathbb{A}$ indexes a \emph{monad} or an \emph{adjunction}.

-\section{From coherent homotopy theory to coherent category theory}
+\subsection{From coherent homotopy theory to coherent category theory}

-We have argued that any category of suitably defined spaces is enriched over \emph{Kan complexes}, simplicial sets in which any horn can be filled to a simplex.
-Writing $\Map(X,Y)$ for the mapping objects in such a category $\eS$, we interpret the 0-arrows as functions $X \to Y$.
-The Kan complex property implies that all $n$-arrows for $n > 0$ are ``invertible'' in a suitable sense, so we interpret an $n$-arrow in a mapping Kan complex $\Map(X,Y)$ as an $n$-homotopy, with the case $n=1$ defining ordinary homotopies between parallel functions $f,g \colon X \to Y$.
+We have observed that categories of ``space-like'' objects are frequently enriched over \emph{Kan complexes}, simplicial sets in which any horn can be filled to a simplex.
+The 0-arrows of the mapping objects $\Map(X,Y)$ in such a category $\eS$ define morphisms $X \to Y$ in the underlying category of $\cS$.
+The Kan complex property implies that all $n$-arrows for $n > 0$ are ``invertible'' in a suitable sense, so we interpret an $n$-arrow in a mapping Kan complex $\Map(X,Y)$ as an $n$-homotopy, with the case $n=1$ defining ordinary homotopies between parallel morphisms $f,g \colon X \to Y$.
 The totality of the data of $\eS$ may be thought of as defining an $(\infty,1)$-\emph{category}, meaning a category with objects and morphisms in each dimension, all but the lowest of which are invertible.

 There is another context in which we are used to having multiple dimensions of morphisms, namely category theory itself.
 Famously, the category $\cat{Cat}$ of ordinary categories and functors is a \emph{2-category}.
 Here the morphisms between morphisms are the natural transformations of Definition \ref{defn:nat-trans}.
 As mentioned there, natural transformations are analogous to homotopies in the sense that they can be expressed as functors $H \colon \cC \times [1] \to \cD$ defined using the interval category $[1] = 0 \to 1$, but unlike homotopies natural transformations are not typically invertible, an important amount of extra flexibility.